 You can begin creating the foundation for a successful first year as soon as you accept your offer to attend Laurier.
 As an incoming student, you have access to programs and services that will help prepare you for your studies and navigate your new learning environment.

-Laurier 101, our comprehensive incoming student support program, is designed to provide you with support during the summer months and help answer any questions you have along the way.
+Laurier 101, our comprehensive incoming student support program, is designed to provide you with support during the summer months and throughout your first year to answer any questions you have along the way.
+This is your exclusive guide to learning what it’s like to be a Golden Hawk including course registration tips, mock lectures, connecting with senior students, and meeting fellow incoming students!

 Laurier offers hundreds of courses online, so whether you want to brush up on your skills, take some special interest courses, or take some online courses as part of your degree, you can find out how through our Online Learning office.